 - As you listen to your favorite songs, try counting along to the beat to get used to it.

 - Get a metronome!
-If you don’t want to buy your own, you can download an application.
+If you don’t want to buy your own, you can download an application (or use our online metronome tool).

 - When you’re ready to practice with your guitar, turn on the metronome to about 80 beats per minute.